-People aged 18 or over must complete an Adult Visitor application form in order to apply to visit the prison.
+People aged 18 or over must complete an Adult Visitor application form.

-The application form asks for information such as name, date of birth, and criminal history and a copy of identification, this could be:
+The form asks for information such as name, date of birth, and criminal history and a copy of identification.
+This could be:

 - 18+ card

-The completed application form is then sent back to the prison.
+The completed application form is sent back to the prison.

 Reviewing a decision

 Prisoners and visitors have the right to review a prison visit decision that has been declined or approved with conditions (Schedule 3A, Corrections Regulations 2005).
-If you would like to review this decision, you can contact prison staff and they will provide you with the Prison Visit Decision Review form to complete.
+If you want to review the decision you can contact prison staff and they will provide you with the Prison Visit Decision Review form to complete.

 Booking a visit

 Different prisons have different booking processes.
-In some prisons the visitor will book the visit, in other prisons the prisoner will book the visit and then notify their visitor.
+In some prisons the visitor will book the visit, in others the prisoner will make the booking and let their visitor know by phone or mail.

-All people in prison (except those serving a period of cell confinement on penalty grounds) are entitled to at least one visit each week for a minimum duration of 30 minutes.
-Each prison determines how many visits a prisoner can have and also how many visitors at each visit.
+All people in prison (except those serving a period of cell confinement on penalty grounds) are entitled to at least one visit each week for at least 30 minutes.
+Each prison determines how many visits a prisoner can have and how many visitors at each visit.

 Visits must be booked in advance.

-In some circumstances, special visits can be arranged – for example, family visiting from overseas or the bereavement of a loved one.
+In some circumstances, special visits can be arranged, for example family visiting from overseas or the death of a loved one.

-Prisons have a strict routine and it’s important to be on time.
+Prisons have a strict routing and it’s important to be on time.

 Your vehicle may be searched by staff and a detector dog for contraband.
-If someone asks you to smuggle something into the prison for them it is important that you know that this is illegal, and you can be arrested and prosecuted for doing it.
-If you feel pressured or threatened and you don’t want to do it – call the prison, Police or Crimestoppers for help
+If someone asks you to smuggle something into the prison for them, it is important you know that this is illegal and you can be arrested and prosecuted for doing it.
+If you feel pressured or threatened and you don’t want to do it – call the prison, Police or Crimestoppers for help.

-Sometimes police assist Corrections staff to carry out searches, and they may also check a visitor’s driver’s licence and the warrant of fitness and registration for their vehicle.
-No animals are permitted at the prison – including in the car park so leave your pets at home.
+Sometimes police help Corrections staff to carry out searches and they may also check a visitor’s driver licence and the warrant of fitness and registration for their vehicle.
+No animals are allowed at the prison – including in the car park so leave your pets at home.

-All belongings should be secured in a vehicle.
-Some prisons have lockers visitors can use.
+All belongings should be locked in your vehicle.
+Some prisons have lockers for visitors to use.

 Reporting to reception

-On arrival at a prison reception or gatehouse, visitors must present their identification and visitor approval letter.
+On arrival at a prison reception or gatehouse, you will be asked to present your identification and visitor approval letter.

-Staff check the visitor’s name against the list of visitors they are expecting and give a visitor slip, sticker or wristband.
+Staff check your name against the list of visitors they are expecting and give you a slip, sticker or wristband.
 Some prisons have a waiting area.

 Searching and security

 Any visitor belongings, including shoes, will be put through an x-ray machine.
-A dog handler and drug dog may also be used to detect any drugs.
-If staff have reasonable grounds to believe someone has an unauthorised item they will ask them to consent to a ‘rub down search’.
+A dog handler and detector dog may also be used.
+If staff have reasonable grounds to believe someone has an unauthorised item, they will ask them to consent to a ‘rub down’ search.

 A rub down search means a search of a clothed person.
 A corrections officer may do any or all of the following:

-If a visitor does not consent to the rub down search, their visit will be terminated and they may be prohibited from visiting the prison in future.
+If a visitor does not consent to the rub down search their visit will be terminated and they may be prohibited form visiting the prison in future.

-If we have reasonable grounds to believe that a visitor is carrying illegal drugs then we have the right to detain them at the prison for up to four hours so that police can investigate.
+If we have reasonable grounds to believe that a visitor is carrying illegal drugs, then we have the right to detain them at the prison for up to four hours to that police can investigate.

-The visit may be in a visiting room with other people, or in a booth.
+The visit may be in the visiting room with other people, or in a booth.

 Staff are present in the room and monitor the visit.
-Visitors are allowed to give the prisoner a hug and kiss when greeting them, and before leaving.
+Visitors can give the prisoner a hug and kiss when greeting them, and before leaving.

 During a booth visit there is no contact between the visitor and the prisoner.
-This could be for a number of reasons, for example, if the prisoner had a positive drug test result.
+This could be for several reasons, for example if the prisoner has had a positive drug test result.

 During the visit we expect all visitors to maintain behaviour appropriate to a family-friendly environment.
 A visit can be terminated if a visitor:

-- refuses to let themselves or their vehicle or possessions be searched
+- Refused to let themselves or their vehicle or possessions be searched

-- refuses to pass through a metal detector.
+- Refused to pass through a metal detector.